FujiNetWIFI/fujinet-emulator-bridge/netsio.md

 | Direction | Atari -> Device |
 | Parameters | sync request number |

 Command was de-asserted.
 Atari indicates to all connected devices the end of command frame together with the request to synchronize on next byte from Device to Atari.
-Emulator is paused waiting for Sync response.
+Atari emulation is paused waiting for Sync response.

 When Atari is sending command frame to the peripheral it expects the acknowledgment byte (ACK or NAK) to be delivered withing 16 ms. The acknowledgment byte will be send from device as Sync response.
-The emulation is resumed after Sync response is delivered to emulator.
+Atari emulation is resumed after Sync response is delivered to the emulator.
 This pause-resume mechanism allows to extend the 16 ms requirement for the acknowledgment delivery.

 ### Motor OFF